duckdb/ducklake-web/faq.md

 <div class="answer" markdown="1">

-First of all, a pun with a DuckDB-originated technology for data lakes and lakehouses.
+First of all, a catchy name for a DuckDB-originated technology for data lakes and lakehouses.
 More seriously, the term “DuckLake” can refer to three things:

 1. the _specification_ of the DuckLake lakehouse format,